 It’s easy to get into recovery but it’s hard to stay in it, especially with regards to opioids.
 It’s hard to stay off of, but once you do it, you’re surprised at how powerful you really are.
 It’s no simple task because addiction is a disease.
 It’s a health issue and because of that, you can’t keep sweeping it under the rug.
 I still see a psychiatrist every month because I need to talk about my problems.
 Our unresolved issues contribute addiction.
 It’s important to remember that addiction doesn’t care where you live at or where you’re from.
 It impacts not just the user, but everyone around the user.
 It still breaks my heart to think of what I put my family through.
 Family members really need to be patient and understanding like mine was.
 I’m not advocating for being soft, but don’t be so hard on them that they go out and overdose.
 It’s an ongoing process and because of that, it requires patience.
 I’ve been sober now for two years and am now moving into my own place.
 I never thought I would be here and the possibilities are endless.
 I’m excited that I can wake up and start my day without any pills or heroin.
 I’m excited about my job and what I can do through it.
 I’m excited when my daughters see me and their faces light up.
 I’m just excited for life.

-This is why I’m sharing my opioid story.
+This is why I am sharing my story.
 So that others know that recovery is worth it.
 If you’re struggling with drug abuse, find someone to talk to about it.
 It may be hard, but it’s best to tackle it early.
 Whatever you’re going through, it may be bad but it’s not insurmountable.
 You just have to talk about it with someone.